Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 - Windage And Elevation Adjustment.

-The battery is the most important factor when comparing any Vortex Optic scope.
+The battery is the most important factor when comparing any Vortex Optic sight.
 Both the Venom and the Viper use CR 1632 batteries, and they both have auto shut-off characteristics after 14 hours.

 The two units last as long as 150 hours when at the highest setting and as long as 30,000 hours when at the lowest.